junior-ta/NBA-Data-Analytics-Web-App/README.md

 #next steps
-deploy on streamlit
+1. deploy on streamlit

+2. clean the directory and find a way to deploy through github for employers to see

-clean and make the code efficient host the program on ibm linux one add more analysis asd per the sports analytics course
+3. analyze runtime and make the code efficient

+4. host the program on ibm linux one?

+5. more analysis asd per the sports analytics course

 # visualizing-an-nba-database